 The government also mentioned that they are currently consulting the industry on whether you can return the money to the account to reclaim the bonus so it is both generous and flexible.
 This will make it similar to America’s 401K.

-People who have taken out the help to buy ISA will be able to roll it in to the new Lifetime ISA and keep the government match.
+People who have taken out the help to buy ISA will be able to roll it into the new Lifetime ISA and keep the government matching.

-You can get more information on the newly announced Lifetime ISA here :https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/508117/Lifetime_ISA_explained.pdf
+You can get more information on the newly announced Lifetime ISA, here.